-The California Public Utilities Commission (PUC) regulates natural gas utility service for approximately 10.7 million customers that receive natural gas from Pacific Gas and Electric (PG&E), Southern California Gas (SoCalGas), San Diego Gas & Electric (SDG&E), Southwest Gas, and several smaller natural gas utilities.
-The CPUC also regulates independent storage operators Lodi Gas Storage and Wild Goose Storage.
+The California Public Utilities Commission (PUC) regulates natural gas utility service for approximately 10.8 million customers that receive natural gas from Pacific Gas and Electric (PG&E), Southern California Gas (SoCalGas), San Diego Gas & Electric (SDG&E), Southwest Gas, and several smaller natural gas utilities.
+The CPUC also regulates independent storage operators Lodi Gas Storage, Wild Goose Storage, Central Valley Storage and Gill Ranch Storage.

 The PUC regulates the California utilities' natural gas rates and natural gas services, including in-state transportation over the utilities' transmission and distribution pipeline systems, storage, procurement, metering and billing.

 Most of the natural gas used in California comes from out-of-state natural gas basins.
-In 2008, California customers received 46% of their natural gas supply from basins located in the Southwest, 19% from Canada, 22% from the Rocky Mountains, and 13% from basins located within California.
+In 2012, California customers received 35% of their natural gas supply from basins located in the Southwest, 16% from Canada, 40% from the Rocky Mountains, and 9% from basins located within California.
+California gas utilities may soon also begin receiving biogas into their pipeline systems.

 Natural gas from out-of-state production basins is delivered into California via the interstate natural gas pipeline system.
-The major interstate pipelines that deliver out-of-state natural gas to California consumers are the Gas Transmission Northwest Pipeline, Kern River Pipeline, Transwestern Pipeline, El Paso Pipeline, and Mojave Pipeline.
+The major interstate pipelines that deliver out-of-state natural gas to California consumers are the Gas Transmission Northwest Pipeline, Kern River Pipeline, Transwestern Pipeline, El Paso Pipeline, the Ruby Pipeline, Questar Southern Trails and Mojave Pipeline.
 Another pipeline, the North Baja – Baja Norte Pipeline, takes gas off the El Paso Pipeline at the California/Arizona border, and delivers that gas through California into Mexico.
 While the Federal Energy Regulatory Commission (FERC) regulates the transportation of natural gas on the interstate pipelines, the CPUC often participates in FERC regulatory proceedings to represent the interests of California natural gas consumers.
-California could receive natural gas supplies from Mexico in the future, delivered from the Costa Azul LNG terminal in Baja Mexico.
-A major new interstate pipeline, the Ruby Pipeline, is expected to be completed in 2011.
-The Ruby Pipeline could deliver Rocky Mountain supplies to northern California.

 Some of the natural gas delivered to California customers may be delivered directly to them without being transported over the regulated utility systems.
 For example, the Kern River/Mojave pipeline system can deliver natural gas directly to some large customers, "bypassing" the utilities' systems.
 Much of California-produced natural gas is also delivered directly to large consumers.

 PG&E and SoCalGas own and operate several natural gas storage fields that are located in northern and southern California.
-These storage fields, and two independently owned storage utilities – Lodi Gas Storage and Wild Goose Storage – help meet peak seasonal natural gas demand and allow California natural gas customers to secure natural gas supplies more efficiently.
+These storage fields, and four independently owned storage utilities – Lodi Gas Storage, Wild Goose Storage, Central Valley Storage, and Gill Ranch Storage – help meet peak seasonal natural gas demand and allow California natural gas customers to secure natural gas supplies more efficiently.
+(A portion of the Gill Ranch facility is owned by PG&E).

 California's regulated utilities do not own any natural gas production facilities.
 All of the natural gas sold by these utilities must be purchased from suppliers and/or marketers.
 The price of natural gas sold by suppliers and marketers was deregulated by the FERC in the mid-1980's and is determined by "market forces".
 However, the PUC decides whether California's utilities have taken reasonable steps in order to minimize the cost of natural gas purchased on behalf of their core customers.